 I shook his hand and introduced myself.

 There was a knock at the side wall of my cubicle.
 A fourth lieutenant colonel peered in with a broad smile.
-"Welcome to AMC, Eddie.
+"Welcome to AMC, James.
 I'm David Hanson.
 No time to chat, the boss wants to see all of us, chop, chop."

 I followed my three peers into the boss's office.
 Colonel Mitchell sat at his desk, holding a folder with the classic "TOP SECRET" coversheet.
 He rose and handed a copy to his three branch chiefs, including me.
-"No time for intros, Colonel Haskel.
+"No time for intros, Colonel Albright.
 We have a five percent cut drill due at 1200 hours.
 Everyone knows what to do, let's get to it."

 The primary purpose of a bureaucracy is to perpetuate the life of the bureaucracy.
 The mission of the organization is secondary.
 That holds true in the military as well as in civilian life.
 The best proof of that, I think, is the size of the headquarters staff versus the overall organization.
 The USAF was a very big organization as the Vietnam War came to an end.
 Since then, the Air Force is less than half its size at its peak.
 It has half the people, half the number of bases, and much less than half the airplanes.
 And yet most of the headquarters staffs are the same size.
 There are even more general officers.